Silvia Breher: Career in local politics

+Member of the German Parliament, 2017–present

 As successor of Franz-Josef Holzenkamp, Breher was selected as the CDU candidate for Cloppenburg – Vechta for the 2017 federal elections.
 She subsequently won the election with the highest vote share in the country, 57.7 percent.
 Her constituency is seen as a CDU safe seat, with her party winning the constituency uninterrupted since 1953.
-In parliament, she has been a member of the Committee on Food and Agriculture (2018–2021) as well as a member of the Committee on Family, Senior Citizens, Women and Youth (since 2018).
+In parliament, she was a member of the Committee on Food and Agriculture (2018–2021) as well as a member of the Committee on Family, Senior Citizens, Women and Youth (since 2018).

+At the CDU conference in November 2019, Breher was elected as one of the deputy leaders of her party; she succeeded Ursula von der Leyen who had been elected to the Presidency of the European Commission.

 Amid the COVID-19 pandemic in Germany, Breher co-chaired – alongside Tobias Hans, Hendrik Hoppenstedt, Yvonne Magwas and Paul Ziemiak – the CDU's first ever digital national convention in 2021.

 Ahead of the 2021 elections, CDU chairman Armin Laschet included Breher in his eight-member shadow cabinet for the Christian Democrats' campaign.

 Political positions

 In September 2017, Breher supported same-sex marriages.
 In April 2020, she co-signed – alongside around 50 other members of her parliamentary group – a letter to President of the European Commission Ursula von der Leyen which called on the European Union to take in children who were living in migrant camps across Greece.

 For the 2021 national elections, Breher endorsed Armin Laschet as the Christian Democrats' joint candidate to succeed Chancellor Angela Merkel.